-This has been an action packed week for me, it’s the one year anniversary of the Minneapolis Tornado that ripped through a great blue heron rookery, destroying all the nests and displaying most of the adults.
+This has been an action packed week for me, it’s the one year anniversary of the Minneapolis Tornado that ripped through a great blue heron rookery, destroying all the nests (and almost all the offspring) and displacing most of the adults.
 The herons ended up renesting, some at an older rookery at Coon Rapids Dam and then other establishing a new rookery downriver at the Head of Navigation on the Mississippi River, near Marshall Terrace Park.
 To our surprise and relief, some of the birds ended up fledging young last year.

 And to my utter delight, they came back this year and nesting is again well under way.
 Tom Crann from All Things Considered asked if there was a way to go out and visit the rookery.
 The superintendent of my park (MNRRA) Paul Labovitz offered to drive the boat and try to safely land on the island.
 So off we went under the threat of rain and lots of wind to visit the new rookery.
 Above is Jayne Solinger, Tom Crann, Paul Labovitz, Jeffery Thompson and Brian Valentine.
 Tom was getting a photo of me getting a photo of him.
 It was all very meta on Twitter.